Skip to main content

 1. Install FDK CLI

 The FDK CLI simplifies theme and extension development using commands for creating, testing, and deploying projects.
-For more details, refer to the GitHub documentations↗.
+For more details, refer to the GitHub documentation↗.

 • Run the following command in your terminal to install FDK CLI: